Versus the competiton:

 The redesigned Mazda3 had not been crash-tested as of publication.

-The Mazda3 base price starts at less than $18,000 with a destination charge, and it comes standard with power windows and locks, air conditioning, remote keyless entry and an iPod/USB-compatible stereo.
+The Mazda3 starts at less than $18,000 with a destination charge, and it comes standard with power windows and locks, air conditioning, remote keyless entry and an iPod/USB-compatible stereo.
 Add popular commuter-car conveniences — steering-wheel audio controls, Bluetooth cellphone connectivity and streaming audio, cruise control and an automatic transmission — and you’ll spend around $20,300 for a Mazda3 i Sport sedan.
 That’s about what a similarly equipped Focus runs, but the Corolla, Elantra and Civic offer those features for less; a comparably equipped Cruze, meanwhile, runs nearly $1,000 more.

 Check all the factory options and a loaded Mazda3 s Grand Touring hatchback — with heated leather seats, a moonroof, Bose audio, navigation, keyless access and all the safety tech — tops $29,000.